ninabee94/React-1-Setup/README.md

           install haxm if needed

-     Option 2: run in device
+     Option 2: to run project in device

           enable phone usb debugging
           connect phone & computer to usb